QuartermindGames/ape/README.md

 ## Games

-Below is a list of released games that have used this engine.
+Below is a list of games that are using this engine.

+- Nihlexa (TBA)
 - [Space Ranger: Asteroid Attack](https://hogsy.itch.io/space-ranger-asteroid-attack)
 - [Buddy's Adventure](https://hogsy.itch.io/buddy)